deadwire-voodoo/CoralGables/README.md

 # CoralGables
-Spells and Incantations for bringing old and forgotten tech back to life BIOS, drivers, manuals, and the such for a variety of enterprise servers, network switches, and other unholy devices.
+Spells and Incantations for bringing old and forgotten tech back to life.

+BIOS, drivers, manuals, etc for a variety of enterprise servers, network switches, and other unholy devices.